 On the state level, religious violence and extremism are commonplace examples.
 Sit-ins at Faizabad interchange Islamabad by TLP and the destruction of public properties by some extremist elements are examples of religious violence in Pakistan.

 Moreover, Pakistan has remained a target of terrorism since 2001.
 However, the incidents of terrorism have scaled down considerably.

 Moreover, in the urban sphere and cities, girls often face public harassment.
-Most of the girls are sexually harassed at their workplaces.
+Most girls are sexually harassed at their workplaces.
 Many relevant cases have been reported so far in Pakistan.

-Apart from these, cases of acid throwing on girls are also increasing day by day.
-Usually, when a girl rejects a proposal, considering this humiliation, the rejection is often avenged by acid throwing on the face of the girl leaving her disfigured for good and spoiling her future.
+Apart from these, cases of acid throwing at girls are also increasing day by day.
+Usually, when a girl rejects a proposal, considering this humiliation, the rejection is often avenged by acid thrown on the face of the girl leaving her disfigured for good and spoiling her future.